List of Mad Men characters: Dawn Chambers

 Dawn Chambers (Teyonah Parris) becomes Don Draper's new secretary in Season 5.
 She is the only black employee at SCDP, hired after the firm places an "equal opportunity employer" ad in a stunt against rival firm Y&R. She is befriended by Peggy Olson in the fourth episode of Season 5, "Mystery Date", after Peggy lets Dawn stay with her when she discovers Dawn has been sleeping in Don's office due to concerns of racial tensions near Dawn's apartment in Harlem.
 Dawn proves herself competent at her job and develops a good working relationship with Don.
 In the Season 6 episode "To Have and to Hold," Joan reprimands Dawn for covering for Harry Crane's secretary by punching her out five hours after the secretary had already left the building.
 Dawn becomes panicked by the accusation, as she feels she is perpetually at risk of being fired, and she proposes that Joan dock her pay.
 Quietly impressed and unable to fire Dawn without causing issues for the firm, Joan "punishes" Dawn by putting her in charge of the stockroom and time cards.
 Little is initially known about Dawn, but in "To Have and to Hold", it is revealed, through a conversation with her best friend, that she feels lonely and alienated as the only black employee at SCDP and, due to her long hours there, she has little opportunity to date.
 She also comments on SCDP's dysfunctional work environment, where many people are mean to each other and women cry in the bathroom.
 In season 6's "The Flood," Don and Joan, largely untouched by the struggles of the Civil Rights Movement, connect with the assassination of Rev. Dr. Martin Luther King by empathizing with Dawn over the tragedy.
 Dawn seems bewildered by Joan's sympathetic hug and insists on remaining at work when Joan and Don suggest she go home.
 In season 7's "A Day's Work", Dawn is shown paying secret visits to Don's home to keep him apprised of the office activities while Don is on mandatory leave.
 Don's replacement, Lou Avery, demands that Joan assign him a new secretary due to her loyalty to Don.
-In the same episode, Joan decides to surrender her personnel management duties, and chooses Dawn to take over from her, a decision which also neatly resolves Lou and Bert Cooper's concerns about Dawn.
+In the same episode, Joan decides to surrender her personnel management duties, and chooses Dawn to take over from her, a decision which also neatly resolves Lou and Bert Cooper's concerns about Dawn (Bert makes it clear to Joan he doesn't want an African American woman as the first person people would see entering SCDP, which ironically leads Joan to deliberately give Dawn a much more powerful if not visible position in the company).
 Later episodes show Dawn conducting her new duties with aplomb, straining her relationship with Don.

 She is last seen during season 7 episode "Time & Life" as her future following the absorption of SCDP into McCann is not revealed.